 Type A cats can only receive type A blood.

 Type B cats can only receive type B blood.

 Type AB cats can receive blood from type AB blood or type A blood.

 Furthermore, in 2007 a new antigen known as MiK was discovered.
 Most cats have the MiK antigen on their red blood cells, however a small percentage of cats do not have it, and if they receive a blood transfusion from a cat who does have the MiK antigen a reaction may occur, even if both the donor and the recipient have the same blood type (A, B or AB).

-Testing is usually able to be performed in-house, this test usually only takes a few minutes to perform and requires only a small amount of blood.
+Testing is usually able to be performed in-house, and only takes a few minutes to perform, with a small amount of blood.
 In addition to testing the blood groups, cross-matching (BCM) may be performed to determine the compatibility of the patient and donor blood.
 This is even more important if your cat has received a blood transfusion in the past.

 Where does the donated blood come from?

 The donor cat may be a practice cat who permanently resides at the veterinary surgery (a homeless cat who the practice adopts).
 Often cats owned by the staff of the veterinary practice will use their own cats to give blood.